xbps-src-tutorials/xbps-src-tutorials.github.io/src/package-update-tutorial.md

 It might be necessary to modify the template to fix the build.
 There is no universal way to fix these problems, but general understanding of `xbps-src` is helpful in these situations.
-I recommend you reading the [Xbps-src packaging tutorial](xbps-src-packaging-tutorial.md).
+I recommend you reading the [xbps-src packaging tutorial](xbps-src-packaging-tutorial.md).

 ## `xlint`